DanHerman212/challenge3/README.md

 # challenge3
-This script follows best practice to effectively collect, prepare and analyze data to find profitable trades for BTC between 2 exchanges over a 4 month trading period.
+This script follows best practice to effectively collect, prepare and analyze data to find profitable trades for BTC between 2 exchanges (Bitstamp and Coinbase) over a 4 month trading period.
 There are approximately 150,000 transacations that may present price dislocation and potential profitable arbitrage opportunities.
 At the end of the script, you will find a report with an executive summary on the analysis, including assumptions, discoveries and identification of profitable trade opportunities.

 ---